willluer/pickle_challenge/README.md

 `[--min-word-size {1,2,3,4,5,6,7,8,9,10,11}]`
 `[--print-search-progress]`

-Ex) To run number_to_words on the number 18007246837 in American English with a minimum word size of 5
+Ex) To run number_to_words on the number 1800742553 in German with a minimum word size of 5
 **INPUT:** `python number_to_words.py --number 1800742553 --language german --min-word-size 5`
 **OUTPUT:** `1800742553 yields 18007HALLE`